 B. Equipment Longevity

 Well-maintained equipment lasts longer.
 Yes, machines might have a set lifespan.
 But you can significantly prevent early signs of wear and tear if the machines are maintained and used properly.
-You can also maximise your facilities.
+You can also maximize your facilities.
 Ultimately, you can avoid unnecessary expenses on untimely replacements and repairs.

 C. Lab Results Quality

 Even high-tech laboratory equipment wouldn’t be able to produce reliable results without usage efficiency.
-By conducting trainings on usage, your team will be able to make the right input and produce the accurate numbers, statistics, and findings.
+By conducting training on usage, your team will be able to make the right input and produce accurate numbers, statistics, and findings.
 And this is crucial for patients in the hospital or clinic setting and for researchers in the academe.

 Training with the machine manufacturer is a must to help your team gain in-depth knowledge about the devices.
 It also helps to keep multiple copies of the manual inside the lab.